 For many travelers, the suggestion of using Priceline sparks the thought of the “Name Your Price” feature.
 While we have used it, a few times successfully and many times unsuccessfully, it seems like it’s more of a hassle than anything else.

 Also, the actual discount never seems as substantial as advertised—simply put, we’re not big fans of “Name Your Price.”
-On the other hand, we are huge fans of Priceline’s “Pricebreakers” feature.
+On the other hand, we are huge fans of Priceline’s “Express Deals” feature and Pricebreakers.

 If you’ve never used Priceline before don’t worry, it’s very user-friendly.
-Simply go to Priceline.com and click on “Search Pricebreakers.”
-You’ll then need to enter the city and check in and check-out dates.
+Simply go to Priceline.com and click on “Search .”
+You’ll then need to enter the city and check-in and check-out dates.

-Priceline will then present several Pricebreakers deals.
-Each deal will consist of three accommodations.
-From this screen, you may filter by amenities such as free breakfast, swimming pool, free parking, fitness center, etc. Also, you may even filter by specific neighborhood.
+Priceline will then present several Express Deals and Pricebreakers deals.
+The Express Deal will consist of one hotel option while the Pricebreakers will consist of three hotel options.
+From this screen, you may filter by amenities such as free breakfast, a swimming pool, free parking, a fitness center, a neighborhood, etc.

 After we’ve selected the city and dates, typically we’ll filter our results to include free parking.
 Next, we’ll sort the results from lowest to highest price.
-Finally, we’ll analyze the review score for each Pricebreakers deal.
+Finally, we’ll analyze the review score for each Express Deal and Pricebreakers deal.

 For example, we never stay at an accommodation (on Priceline) that has less than an 8.0 review.
-Therefore, when we sort the results by price, we’ll find the first Pricebreakers deal where all three accommodations have a review score of 8.0 or higher.
+Therefore, when we sort the results by price, we’ll typically select the first deal at the lowest price with a review score of 8.0 or higher.

 Example Using Pricebreakers